Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

 Popular discussion of cryptocurrencies tends to focus either on their dramatic average returns or on dramatic volatility.
 From the classic finance point of view, the relevant measure is, however, risk-adjusted performance---the Sharpe ratio, i.e., mean excess return per unit of volatility (\citealt{sharpe1966mutual}).

 \cite{liu2021risks} establish that the aggregate cryptocurrency market exhibits returns and volatilities an order of magnitude higher than those of the aggregate stock market, but Sharpe ratios remain broadly comparable.
-Fact 1 revisits and confirms this finding in a longer and larger dataset up to September 2025.
+Stylized fact 1 revisits and confirms this finding in a longer dataset through September 2025.\footnote{These performance measures are computed from price indices and thus reflect the return to the underlying asset, not the return to a particular investor after custody risk.
+Episodes such as exchange cybersecurity breaches or bankruptcies (e.g., Mt.\ Gox and FTX) can generate additional losses that are not reflected in spot price series.}

 \textbf{Table \ref{tab:tab1_sumstats}}, Panel A, reports summary statistics for the sample beginning in 2014 and ending in September 2025, as well as for the samples pre-2020 and post-2020.
-We compare returns on the aggregate coin market, a large-cap index of the top 100 cryptocurrencies (Coin 100), Bitcoin, and the aggregate U.S. stock market.
-The average returns and volatilities of all cryptocurrency return series are an order of magnitude greater than those of the stock market across all sample periods.
-For instance, average weekly returns exceed 1\% for all cryptocurrency indices, compared with less than 0.3\% for the aggregate stock market.
-However, the weekly Sharpe ratios are similar across cryptocurrencies and equities.
-This, confirms that the Sharpe ratio calculated by \cite{liu2021risks} holds in the most recent sample.
+We compare returns on the aggregate coin market, a large-cap index of the top 100 cryptocurrencies (Coin 100), Bitcoin, and the aggregate global equity market.
+Across all three cryptocurrency indices, average weekly returns exceed 1\% and volatilities are about an order of magnitude larger than for global equities; however, weekly Sharpe ratios are similar across cryptocurrencies and equities.
+Panel A also reports drawdowns and run-ups, which are substantially larger for cryptocurrencies than for equities.
+Importantly, drawdowns and return volatility for cryptocurrencies are smaller in the post-2020 sample than pre-2020, while the reverse holds for equities.

-\textbf{Table \ref{tab:tab1_sumstats}}, Panel A, reports maximum drawdowns and run-ups for the four return indices.
-Drawdowns are important as they provide a measure of tail-risk not fully reflected by standard deviation.
-Drawdowns and run-ups are substantially larger for cryptocurrencies than for equities.
-Importantly, for all three cryptocurrency indices, maximum drawdowns and run-ups are smaller in magnitude in the post-2020 sample than in the pre-2020 sample, while the reverse holds for equities.
-This pattern can also be observed in the standard deviations of returns---they decline for cryptocurrencies and rise for equities in the more recent period.

-\subsection{Fact 2: Cryptocurrency is a distinct asset: it moves largely on its own---but increasingly with equities, gold and commodities}

-\textit{Fact 2: The aggregate cryptocurrency market remains largely uncorrelated with most traditional asset classes, but its correlation with U.S. equities has increased sharply---from 2\% before 2020 to 37\% after 2020.}

-How cryptocurrencies co-move with traditional asset classes is a first-order question for asset pricing and portfolio choice (e.g., \citealt{markowitz1952portfolio}).
-Correlations are an important determinant of diversification benefits and show whether cryptocurrency risk is distinct to that market or simply represent familiar risks from other markets.
-We revisit the cryptocurrency aggregate correlation structure using updated data, contrasting the pre-2020 and post-2020 return correlation.